gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/GabrielFalcao/README.md

 ![img_2.png](Assets/proposedSolutionLongMethod.png)

 ## Data Clump
-The abstract class **InputHandler.java**, class **DesktopInput.java**,
-class **MobileInput.java**, all employ the use of **4 variables** that are usually passed around together (they may have different names in which one of the classes, but they seem to have similar purposes.
+The abstract class **InputHandler.java**, class **DesktopInput.java** and class **MobileInput.java**, all employ the use of **4 variables** that are usually passed around together (they may have different names in which one of the classes, but they seem to have similar purposes).

 ### Evidence